 'We will not morph our project in order to reproduce an experiment that provides no new evidence for sonofusion," Putterman told Physics World.

 Nevertheless, two years later, in October 2004, when BBC’s “Horizon” television program offered Putterman $70,000 to repeat Taleyarkhan's experiment for television, he did attempt to reproduce the experiment, and, as he told the New York Times, he had fun doing so.

 "I'm desperate for money, and here's a chance to infuse my laboratory with overhead-free money," Putterman said.
 "We had fun."

-The conclusion was inevitable, and the cameras filmed a smiling Putterman saying that he couldn't reproduce the experiment; therefore, Putterman implied, it was not real.
+The conclusion was inevitable, and the cameras filmed Putterman sporting a Cheshire-cat smile saying that he couldn't reproduce the experiment; therefore, Putterman implied, it was not real.
 The BBC called Taleyarkhan a dreamer.
 Putterman implied that Taleyarkhan couldn't distinguish between science and religion.

 Seth Putterman (Scenes from BBC Horizon broadcast)

 "Nothing is too wonderful to be true that it can't be reproduced in another experiment," Putterman told the BBC, "and this is what distinguishes science from religion."